ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w8d1 - - - day planning.md

 ```

 - DEADLINE: xxx
-- HOW: msg TA on slack
+- HOW: msg TA on Discord
 - We strongly recommend you doing project 3 in pairs (collaborating is essential as a web dev + you'll have more time to build a better project).
 If you really want to do it individually, mention that in your message to your TA